samschloegel/node-dbscene/README.md

 ## Position cues

-**Position cues** are the QLab Network cues within a **dbscene** group cue.
+**Position cues** are the QLab Network Cues within a **dbscene**.
 Each position cue will automatically be named "{Object #} - {Object name}: {x coordinate}, {y coordinate}".
-You can alter these qnames as you see fit, but your custom alterations may be overwritten if the /dbscene/update method is applied to them.
+You can manually change the qnames of a position cue as you see fit, but your custom alterations will be overwritten if the /dbscene/update method is called while the cue is selected.

+---

+# Dbscene Class Methods

+- getCache() - Returns the cache
+- startDbServer() - Binds the UDP socket for teh DS100 to its port and listens for OSC messages
+- startQLabServer() - See above, same idea
+- queryAllObjPos([mapping]) - Refreshes all object positions with current positions from the DS100
+- getCacheObj(objNum) - Returns the cache object with the provided number.
+Throws an error if none is found.
+- removeCacheObj(objNum) - Removes an object from the cache
+- newCacheObj(objNum, objName) - Adds a new object to the cache, refreshes its current position, returns the new object

 ---